 For transport to and from the Hospital's Emergency Department or Urgent Doctor's service, please see the Administrators in the Office.
-If you need help with transport after hours, please contact the on-call Staff.
+If you need help with transport after hours, please contact Staff (022 674 3653).
 The College may cover the cost of a taxi for the first (emergency) visit, but thereafter, if additional health professional appointments are required, then the transport costs will be on-charged to the resident.